-Private or Alternative Loans
+Private and Alternative Loans

 Banks have been in the commercial lending business a lot longer than the U.S. government.
 This is both good and bad for you, the borrower.
-Having lent money longer, banks offer more advanced features for your loan, like automatic debit from your account.
-Many private lenders offer a quarter percentage point off the interest rates they charge, because it saves them money.
-They also offer deferments, usually around six months following graduation (more on that on the next page).
+Because it saves them money, private lenders may offer a quarter percentage point off the interest rates they charge when you sign up for automatic payments.
+(Note that federal student loan servicers may do this too.)

 If you have bad credit, you may not get a bank to lend to you.
-If this is the case, you may still be able to get a loan if you can come up with a friend or relative who's willing to cosign on the loan.
-Cosigning is very common for private student loans since most teenagers don't have the credit history to get a loan of such size.
-Be aware, however, that the cosigner's credit is just as on the hook as yours when repayment comes due.
+If this is the case, you may still be able to get a loan if you can come up with a friend or relative who's willing to co-sign on the loan.
+Cosigning is common for private student loans since most teenagers don't have the credit history to get a loan of such size.
+Be aware, however, that the co-signer's credit is just as on the hook as yours when repayment comes due.

 On the next page, we'll look at how interest may or may not accrue, depending on whether your loan is subsidized.